Censorship of Winnie-the-Pooh in China: Censorship in China

-Comparisons between Xi Jinping and Winnie the Pooh
+Comparisons between Xi Jinping and Winnie-the-Pooh

-Chinese Internet users have compared General Secretary of the Chinese Communist Party Xi Jinping to Winnie the Pooh: the comparisons serve to satirize Xi's publicly projected image.
-Xi attempts to portray himself as serious, whereas Winnie-the-Pooh is a comedic cartoon character for children.
+Chinese Internet users have compared Xi Jinping, the general secretary of the Chinese Communist Party, to Winnie-the-Pooh to satirize his public persona.
+Xi projects a serious public image, whereas Winnie-the-Pooh is a children's fictional character.

-Comparisons between the cartoon character and Xi Jinping date back to 2013, when the Chinese leader visited Barack Obama in the United States.
-An image of the two leaders walking was immediately compared to that of the bear and his friend Tigger.
-The humorous tone on social media that day was repeated on other occasions with other leaders, including Japanese Prime Minister Shinzo Abe, who Internet users saw as having a reasonable resemblance to Pooh's friend Eeyore.
-Very reluctant to permit any humorous comment about Xi, authorities ended up condemning the bear when some political activists and dissidents used it to express their discontent.
+The comparison dates to 2013, when Xi met U.S. President Barack Obama.
+An image of the two leaders walking side by side was immediately compared to Pooh and his friend Tigger.
+Similar comparisons followed involving other leaders, including Japanese Prime Minister Shinzo Abe, who was likened to Pooh's friend Eeyore.
+Chinese authorities responded negatively to the character after political activists and dissidents used it to express discontent.

+As a result, the Chinese government has blocked images and mentions of Winnie-the-Pooh on social media after internet users have been using the character to mock CCP general secretary Xi Jinping.
+This forms part of a broader effort to prevent internet users from circumventing censorship in China.

+The Western media focus on the censorship of Winnie-the-Pooh memes developed following July 17, 2017, articles in The New York Times and BBC.
+Academic Michel Hockx writes, "The articles in question were careful to point out that there was no blanket ban, explaining that the evidence for censorship revolved around only specific images of Winnie-the-Pooh used to make satirical comments about Xi Jinping on one specific social media site (Weibo)."

-The Chinese government has blocked images and mentions of Winnie the Pooh on social media because Internet users have been using the character to mock CCP general secretary Xi Jinping.
-This is part of a larger effort to restrict bloggers from getting around censorship in China.
-Notably, the 2018 film Disney Live-Action Christopher Robin was not shown in China and there have been speculations that it may had been due to censorship.
-However, some analysts argued the decision may have been unrelated to political concerns, citing China’s annual quota of 34 foreign films in the Chinese market.
-Additionally, the 2011 theatrical release Winnie the Pooh also did not screen in China—predating both the controversy and Xi Jinping’s general secretaryship.
-The government is not only concerned with avoiding the ridicule of its leaders but also with preventing the character from becoming an online euphemism for the CCP general secretary.
+The 2018 Disney live-action film Christopher Robin was not shown in China, due to speculation that the characters had become a symbol of political resistance.
+However, some analysts argued the decision may have been unrelated, citing China's annual quota of 34 foreign films.
+Similarly, the 2011 theatrical release of Winnie-the-Pooh also did not screen in China, predating both the controversy and Xi's tenure as general secretary.
+The government is not only concerned with avoiding ridicule of its leaders but also with preventing the character from becoming an online euphemism for the CCP general secretary.

 Disneyland Shanghai

-In 2018, according to Business Insider News, China ordered that the Winnie the Pooh theme could be banned and replaced with a new one due to censorship of internet memes.
-However, in 2023, Winnie the Pooh-themed rides still remain operational available to the public.
+In 2018, according to Business Insider, China ordered all Winnie-the-Pooh theme park rides to be banned and replaced with new ones, due to the character's use in censored internet memes.
+However, Winnie-the-Pooh-themed rides remained in operation and available to the public, as of 2023.

-In May 2021, a performer dressed up as Winnie-the-Pooh in Shanghai Disneyland was beaten by a child tourist.
-Mass media in China used the term "Pooh Pooh Bear" (Chinese: 噗噗熊) in reports about this incident because the word "Winnie" has been censored.
-However, search results of "Pooh Pooh Bear hurt in Shanghai Disneyland" were censored on Weibo after this incident happened.
+In May 2021, a Shanghai Disneyland employee dressed up as Winnie-the-Pooh was beaten by a child.
+Following the incident, the parent's dismissive attitude sparked anger among public.
+Chinese mass media referred to the character as "Pooh Pooh Bear" (Chinese: 噗噗熊) in reports on the incident, as the name "Winnie" is censored.
+However, search results for "Pooh Pooh Bear hurt in Shanghai Disneyland" were censored on Weibo following the incident.